nerves-networking/vintage_net/docs/cookbook.md

 ### Share WAN with other networks

-For sharing your WANs connection (e.g. internet access) with other networks `iptables` must be installed.
+For sharing your WAN connection (e.g. internet access) with other networks `iptables` must be installed.
 Currently this means building a [custom nerves system](https://hexdocs.pm/nerves/customizing-systems.html).
 Once this is done the following commands need to be called on each boot:

 ```elixir
 wan = "eth0"